City Profile: Guide to London

 Oxford Circus

-If you have a passion for fashion and a need to buy all the latest products, London does not disappoint, Oxford Street is one of Europe's biggest retail shopping streets, and Westfield is mega-shopping centre in West-London.
+If you have a passion for fashion and a need to buy all the latest products, London does not disappoint.
+Whether you're into your high street stores, or smaller, quirkier shops, there are plenty of shopping places to visit in London.
+Oxford Street is one of Europe's biggest retail shopping streets, and there are giant Westfield shopping centres in both Eats and West London.

 The major brands are covered, while local markets provide an alternative and cost-effective way to shop for clothes, food and crafts.
-Camden Markets offer almost anything you could want to buy and it has a unique setting and feel.
+Camden Market offers almost anything you could want to buy and it has a unique setting and feel.

 Eating Out in London